Posts in Review

 Read More

-Destined: A beautiful saga of love, family, friendship, sacrifice, and hope
+Destined is a beautiful saga of love, family, friendship, sacrifice, and hope

 Destined (长风渡) was wonderful, entertaining, and had everything I love -- swoony romance, a perfect amount of angst and humour, slice of life, palace intrigue, bromance, great secondary couples, heartwarming family/in-law dynamics, excellent pacing, multi-genre, no annoying characters (except for maybe one...) and green flags everywhere.
 For me, it is the best drama of 2023, and also ranks among my all-time favourites.